0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 The first messages came in right as I went quiet with Gavin.
 These messages consisted of homophobic slurs and aggressive texts.

 **For the rest of this article, I will use BLUE outlines to denote text messages that came from Gavin's REAL number.
-RED outlines will indicate fake phone numbers; ones that resolve to no caller ID, are impossible to track down, and are associated with online carriers like Pinger and TextNow.**
+RED outlines will indicate fake phone numbers; ones that resolve to no caller ID, are impossible to track down, and are associated with online carriers like Pinger and TextNow.
+Again, tap on any image to open it in a new window.**

 <figure style="max-width: 600px; text-align: center;">
   <a href= "/assets/gavin1.png"><img src="/assets/gavin1.png" alt="S" style="max-height: 50vh;"></a>